pointo1d/tease/README.md

 ## Vision

-In creating this, my vision was and indeed still is, of a service running at 2 levels whereby the...
+In creating this, my vision was and indeed still is, of a service running at 3 levels whereby the...
 - Lowest level i.e. closest to the record source, is a container provisioning both storage and retrieval capabilities.
 - Higher level is the same container provisioning only a retrieval capability and is typically consumed by e.g. a centralized dashboarding facility.
+- Highest level is also the same container, but this time merely serving to provide a central repository of meta-data e.g.
+    - Test pattern (+ any associated sub-pattern) definitions.
+    - Archive registry.

 Moreover, in an attempt to follow the fundamental KISS (**K**eep **I**t **Simple** **S**tupid) principle, the vision entails the use of text records maintained using Git repositories - by this means, a version of the registered archive respoitory can readily be utilized at both local and remote levels - thus eliminating the "works for me" syndrome.

-Note that the immutability of the stored records is, as the epithet suggests, inviolable whereas the meta-data used in the storage of the records isn't (to the same degeree) and may be modified ruled by the rigour of appropriate change procedures.
+Note that the immutability of the stored records is, as the epithet suggests, inviolable whereas the meta-data used in the storage of the records isn't and may thus be modified ruled by the rigour of appropriate change procedures.

 ---